Bring out the teacher in you! Discover how you can teach English in Vietnam. This Southeast Asian country is in demand for English teachers!

 Cost of Living for English Teachers in Vietnam

 - The cost of living is lower compared to other countries.
-You can get an apartment for $200-$300, and it’s possible to get food for the day at $5-$8.
+You can get an apartment for $200-$300, a luxury apartment for $500+, and it’s possible to get food for the day at $5-$8.
 You can spend less than $800 a month.

 Pros of Teaching English In Vietnam